breatheco-de/content/src/content/lesson/what-is-an-array-define-array.md

     console.log(myArray); //this will print ['Pedro','Juan','Maria','Chris'];
 ```

-But… what if I want to add Chris in the second position?
+But... what if I want to add Chris in the second position?

-Then… you need to create a new empty array and start pushing the elements in the order that you need them.
+Then... you need to create a new empty array and start pushing the elements in the order that you need them.
 In this case, it will be:

 ```javascript
 var myArray = ['Pedro','Juan','Maria'];